xamarin/dev-days-labs/HandsOnLab/README.md

 We will use an **ObservableCollection<Speaker>** that will be cleared and then loaded with speakers.
 We will use an **ObservableCollection** because it has built-in support for **CollectionChanged** events when we Add or Remove from it.
 This is very nice so we don't have to call **OnPropertyChanged** each time.

-In the class above the constructor declare an auto-property:
+Above the constructor of the SpeakersViewModel class definition, declare an auto-property:

 ```csharp
 public ObservableCollection<Speaker> Speakers { get; set; }